-For a description of NN Leven's specific requirements concerning skills, knowledge and expertise applicable to the persons who manage NN Leven, reference is made to Note 43 'Risk management' in the 2016 Consolidated annual accounts of NN Leven.
+For a description of NN Leven's specific requirements concerning skills, knowledge and expertise applicable to the persons who manage NN Leven, reference is made to Note 41 'Risk management' in the 2017 Consolidated annual accounts of NN Leven.
 Requirements concerning skills, knowledge and expertise applicable to people who have other key functions, are included in the respective job profiles.

-Various NN Leven policies and charters include provisions aiming to ensure that the persons who effectively run NN Leven and the persons fulfilling key functions are fit and proper.
+In accordance with the NN Group Governance Manual and applicable HR policies, the persons who effectively run NN Leven and the persons fulfilling key functions should be fit and proper.
 During recruitment all candidates must have the professional qualifications, knowledge and experience that are required for sound and prudent management ('fit') and be of good repute and have integrity ('proper').
-In an early stage of the hiring process and preferably at the time a position has become vacant, an approval request is put forward to the external regulator (DNB or AFM).
+Where applicable the candidates must pass the DNB or AFM fit and proper test.